4paradigm/OpenMLDB/docs/en/maintain/scale.md

-# EEnlarge shrinks capacity
+# Scale-Out and Scale-In

-## Expansion
+## Scale-Out

-With the development of business, dynamic capacity expansion is required if the current cluster topology cannot meet the requirements.
-Capacity expansion is to migrate some shards from existing tablet nodes to new tablet nodes to reduce memory usage
+With the development of business, dynamic scale-out is required if the current cluster topology cannot meet the requirements.
+Scale-out is to migrate some partitions from existing tablet nodes to new tablet nodes.

-### 1 Start a new tablet node
+### Step 1.
+Starting a new tablet node

-After startup, check whether the newly added node joins the cluster.
-If the showtablet command is executed and the new node endpoint is listed, it means that it has joined the cluster
+After startup, you need to check whether the new node has joined the cluster.
+If the `showtablet` command is executed and the new node endpoint is listed, it means that it has joined the cluster

 ```bash
 $ ./bin/openmldb --zk_cluster=172.27.128.31:8090,172.27.128.32:8090,172.27.128.33:8090 --zk_root_path=/openmldb_cluster --role=ns_client